 The medical condition referred to as neuropathy is often associated with diabetic patients.
 This may be a consequence of the inability to control normal insulin levels, and may become more severe in patients who experience high blood pressure.
 Possible nerve damage may be a result of a vitamin B deficiency, and this may be a contributing factor in developing neuropathy.
 Research has shown there are common symptoms that are associated with this ailment.
 These may include a numbness or tingling sensation that often begins in the feet and may gradually extend to the center of the body.
 An increase in clumsiness or falling may occur, which may possibly be a result of an extended loss of feeling.
 When neuropathy affects the feet, it may become debilitating, and may often influence the lack of completion of daily activities.
 Please consult with a podiatrist for a proper diagnosis and how this condition can be treated.

-Neuropathy can be a potentially serious condition, especially if left unchecked.
+Neuropathy can be a potentially serious condition, especially if it is left undiagnosed.
 If you have any concerns that you may be experiencing nerve loss in your feet, consult with Dr. Michael D. Garvin from Florida.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment for neuropathy.

 What is Neuropathy?